podatkovni-okvir/cv/README.md

 Publications are contained in a .bib file.
 `awesomecv` template from R package `vitae` is used as a template.

-In short, data from googlesheets and .bib file is sent to functions from the `vitae` package, and in combination with provision of corresponding section titles in the .Rmd file creates a CV.
+In short, data from googlesheets and .bib file is sent to the functions from `vitae` package, and in combination with provision of corresponding section titles in the .Rmd file, they create a CV.
-Pieces of information such as name, surname, contact and short "about me" section are contained in the YAML header.
+Pieces of information such as name, surname, contact and a short "about me" section are contained in the YAML header.

 ### Feel free to reuse: